performance appraisal

 General Appraisals

 The general appraisal avoids details when providing employee feedback.
-Instead, they tend to speak in generalities without giving specific examples or substance to their comments.
+The generalist tends to speak in generalities without providing specific examples or substance to their comments.

 This type of appraisal is unhelpful to the employee.

-General appraisals can’t provide examples or advice on how to improve your performance.
-If you understood what you did wrong, then you would also be able to see where improvements could be made.
+General appraisals don’t provide examples or advice on how to improve performance.
+Employees can’t clearly understand what they did right or wrong.
 As a result, general appraisals tend to cause defensiveness and are a poor way to communicate.

 Instead, provide specific examples of strengths and opportunities for improvement.
 Provide reasonable steps for improvement and offer SMART goals to help personalize the appraisal.
-Where appropriate, use the employee’s name.

 Defensive or Aggressive Appraisals

-• Make sure you aren’t surprising your employee with concerns listed on the appraisal.
-However, as situations arise, these concerns should be discussed in coaching or counseling sessions.
+Employees should not be surprised by concerns listed on the appraisal.
+As situations arise, these concerns should be discussed in coaching or counseling sessions.

-• Engage the employee in finding what could be the cause of some of the issues.
+Engage the employee in finding what could be the cause of some of the issues.
+Encourage them to help find solutions.
+Listen to their feedback as well.
+Show receptiveness and note their feedback but stand by the appraisal unless the situation warrants a change.

 Remember, it is an appraisal and not a negotiation.
 They will need to feel heard to be receptive, but that does not mean they will be right or that the appraisal should change.